afnandamra/city_explorer_api/README.md

 ### Lab 7 : 22-2-2021

-22-02-2021 (time)pm - Application now has a fully-functional express server, with a GET route for the location / weather / parks resource.
+22-02-2021 6:00pm - Application now has a fully-functional express server, with a GET route for the location / weather / parks resource, from API servers.

 #### Feature 1: Location